MRezaSadeghi/ChemicalTech/README.md

 Respecting the privacy of the course material, the problem statements are only available on WeBeep.
 But the provided functions are capable of solving the majority of practices.

 ## Disclaimer
-Although these codes work for a variety of situations, they codes are just for guidance, and it is highly recommended to read and evaluate them carefully.
+Although these codes work for a variety of situations, they are just for guidance, and it is highly recommended to read and evaluate them carefully.

 ## Notes:
 - The Antoine function is written using natural logarithm regarding the question if you have to work with 10 log base, change `log` to `log10` and change `exp(.)` to `10.^(.)`.